Pecan Pie Dump Cake

 Step 6: Bake and Smell the Glory

 Pop it in the oven for 40–45 minutes.
-You’ll know it’s done when the top is golden and it jiggles just a bit in the center.
-Let it cool before slicing—unless you’re into molten dessert chaos.
+You’ll know it’s done when the top is golden, and it jiggles just a bit in the center.
+Let it cool before slicing, unless you’re into molten dessert chaos.
 (No shame.)
+Cooling for at least 15 minutes after baking helps the filling thicken up and makes for cleaner slices, so if you want picture-perfect servings (or just want to avoid lava hands), give it a little time to set.

 Storage Options: